 Many of us aren’t comfortable with our emotions; we have learned to push them away, so we don’t have to feel and think about them.
 Feeling your emotions physically can be a challenge but a necessary one relevant to your overall health.

 This article was originally published on January 13, 2018, and has been updated.

 How do you feel when intense emotions come up?

 Maybe your ears start to burn, your head starts to pound, or your heart starts to race.

 Many of us aren’t comfortable with our emotions.
-We’ve learned to push them away so we don’t have to feel or think about them.
+So we’ve learned to push them away, so we don’t have to feel or think about them.